clang88/useful_mac_scripts/README.md

 - Compares their dates to the cutoff.
 - Prompts for confirmation before deleting.
 - Requires admin privileges for deletion.

+### What does not yet work
+- Not handling the `*.previous` folders
+- Not handling interrupted packupts `*.interrupted` folders. --> This is something I want to handle somehow, but I'm unsure what happens if I just `rm -rf` these.

 ---